butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Known issues for jokker87 additions

-* Prompt value doesn't get removed, only lora and its weight
 * Lora configs aren't linked between txt2img and img2img, only if you save them and then refresh the extension with the button

 # Notice